The Ultimate K-Swap Installation Guide

 Conclusion

-We've been through all the parts you'd need to complete a K-Swap conversion from start to finish.
+We've covered everything you need to complete a K-Swap conversion from start to finish.
 You can now find all the products you need confidently without guessing what will fit or what to use.

-Be sure to check out some of our other articles for help with things such as AN fitting assembly, how to install titanium intake exhaust studs, or the last guide we published, a start-to-finish B/K Series turbo conversion!
+Be sure to check out some of our other articles for help with topics such as the AN fitting assembly, installing titanium intake exhaust studs, or our last guide, a start-to-finish B/K Series turbo conversion!

-Please let us know in the comments below if this guide helped you, and if you still need any help or advice regarding K-Swaps or any parts or brands we've mentioned in this article, please don't hesitate to contact us.
+Please let us know in the comments below if this guide helped you.
+If you still need any help or advice regarding K-Swaps or any parts or brands we've mentioned in this article, please don't hesitate to contact us.